 I grabbed the Rockpals, ran to my jeep.
 Plugged a Nook tablet into the power generator and you can see the USB light lit up and it started to charge the tablet.

-The 12v connector simply plugs into your cars lighter adaptor and right into the input DC12-24V input on the back.
+The 12v connector directly plugs into your cars lighter adaptor and right into the input DC12-24V input on the back of the rockpals 300w generator.

 Once you have the 12v power source plugged in the device immediately lights up the LCD that it is charging and providing output to the tablet.
 The little fan will blow as well to keep the unit cooled/operating efficiently.